dustinpfister/blog_posts/_posts/threejs-lathe-geometry.md

 ### Version Numbers matter

-When I first wrote this blog post I was using r152 of threejs.
+When I first wrote this blog post I was [using r152 of threejs and this was following the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md) that I set for that revision.

 ## 1 - Basic Lathe Geometry examples